vshn/jira-chat-notifier/README.md

 * `ConfigMaps`: The app configuration is stored in a ConfigMap, the name depends on the stage: `vshn-jira-chat-notifier-$stage`
-* `Secret`: Contains the URL secret which is attached to the Pod via ENV vars `vshn-jira-chat-notifier-$stage`
+* `Secret`: Contains the URL secret which is attached to the Pod via ENV vars `vshn-jira-chat-notifier-$stage-url-secret`

 The application only starts if the ConfigMap and Secret exists.
 Otherwise it fails to start.